charlottegeo/Jukebox-Project/README.md

 ## Usage

-To run the server locally, activate your virtual environment and then run `flask run`.
+To run the server locally, activate your virtual environment, and go to config.py, comment out `OIDC_REDIRECT_URI = "https://catjam.csh.rit.edu/oidc_callback"`, and uncomment `OIDC_REDIRECT_URI = "http://localhost:5000/oidc_callback"`.
+Then run `flask run`.

 The terminal will spit out a link to a local server that runs the website locally.